 Here at the Strategist, we know that finding the “best” product really depends on exactly whom you ask — which is why we’ve devoted this series to squeezing in as many informed, trustworthy opinions as possible.
-And we’ve come up with dozens of ways to do this, among them: surfacing reader reviews from across the internet, taking quick polls of our most insane friends and fellow shopping-obsessed Strategist editors, and partaking in some advanced internet snooping.
+And we’ve come up with dozens of ways to do this, among them: surfacing reader reviews from across the internet, taking quick polls of our most shopping-obsessed friends and Strategist editors, and partaking in some advanced internet snooping.

 Expert Approved: The keyboard praised by five tech experts

 Five experts we spoke to recommend Logitech’s keyboards, specifically the Craft Advanced.
 It’s a full keyboard with space for arrow keys and a side numeric pad, but what makes it most unique is the crown — a dial at the top of the keyboard that allows you to quickly scroll up and down a page.
 Sara Dietschy, a YouTuber and video creator, says, “If you’re in Excel spreadsheets, it’s easy to scroll around.
 And for me, with video editing, I’ve assigned that wheel to making the video timeline bigger and smaller.”
 Matt Workman, a cinematographer who has worked on music videos for Justin Bieber, 50 Cent, and Diddy, also enjoys the wheel.
 “You can spin to scroll down a page or map it to whatever you want.
 It just gives you tactile control,” he says.
 Plus, “The travel on the keys is nice and pretty quiet.”

 Snooping: A YouTube tech reviewer’s favorite mechanical keyboard